chadek/tec_test/README.md

 No link between metadata stored in database and files actually in fs.
 Consequences :

 	If an output file is removed, metadata are still in database.
-    If video treatment run while database isn't accessible, generated metadata won't be store in db
+    If a video treatment runs while database is not accessible, generated metadata won't be stored in db

-This can be fixed buy writing a bilateral consistancy check (check wich file are in fs and compare with db)
+This can be fixed buy writing a bilateral consistency check (check which files are in fs and compare with db)

-### Deployement
+### Deployment

-	Following the install procedure described before (do make sure it's doable, easy and to change context)
+	Following the installation procedure described before (make sure it's doable, easy and to change context)

 Limitation :

-Video treatment depend on bash script wich won't work on window's system and maybe not on every Unix system
+Video treatments depend on bash script which won't work on window's system and maybe not on every Unix system.

 ## Contributing